kaushikgopal/henry-hugo/archetypes/post.md

 # automatically converted to lower-case-hyphenated
 # slug = ""

-# This is used in a couple of places.
-# Adding this here will make sure in certain SEO tags, we pick the right description
-# description = "Text about my cool site"
-# used by twitter (importantly)
-# images = ["post-cover.png"]

 # These don't show up directly to the reader.
 # But this is what we use to cross-link posts and show "Related Posts".
 # Related posts show up at the bottom of each post.